 Background knowledge about Arduino

 The birth of the first Arduino board dates back to 2005.
-Some of the project founders usually met in the Italian bar "Arduino", which in turn was named after the former king of Italy Arduin of Ivrea.
-The bar eventually became eponymous for the platform.
+Some of the project founders used to meet in the Italian bar "Arduino", which in turn was named after the former King of Italy Arduin of Ivrea.
+The bar eventually gave the platform its name.
 Massimo Banzi and Cuartielles developed the first board and David Mellis wrote the corresponding programming language.
-They published the schematic on the Internet and placed it under a Creative Commons license.
-In 2006, the Arduino project received an award in the Digital Communities category at the Prix Ars Electronica.
-While the first edition was 200 units, about 50,000 Arduino boards were sold by 2008.
+They published the schematic on the Internet and placed it under a Creative Commons licence.
+In 2006, the Arduino project received an award in the Digital Communities category of the Prix Ars Electronica.
+While the first edition totalled 200 units, around 50,000 Arduino boards had been sold by 2008.

 Arduino boards in the online shop